qCMOS cameras qCMOS cameras

 Quantum Technology

 To reach a large-scale general-purpose quantum computer, several approaches are being proposed (e.g., superconducting qubit, trapped ion qubit), but it has yet to be decided which one is the winner.
 A scientific camera is commonly used in a quantum computer with neutral atom, one of the most promising qubits.
-We interviewed Professor Takashi Yamamoto and Assistant Professor Toshiki Kobayashi of Osaka University, who are using ORCA-Quest for neutral atom quantum computing.
+We interviewed Professor Takashi Yamamoto and Associate Professor Toshiki Kobayashi of Osaka University, who are using ORCA-Quest for neutral atom quantum computing.

 ORCA-Quest qCMOS camera from Hamamatsu was chosen as a camera for mid-circuit imaging in an error-corrected neutral-atom quantum computer.
 The experiments was led by Harvard university in close collaboration with QuEra Computing, MIT, and NIST/UMD.